aarizvi/website/content/authors/admin/_index.md

 - Visitors
 ---

 Abbas is a PhD data scientist, computational biologist, and educator.
 Abbas has strong experience doing data science end-to-end.
-From data retreival, to data preparation (tidying, reshaping), to exploratory data analysis (visualizations, descriptive statistics), to predictive modeling (machine learning/statistical modeling), to packaging and deployment (using docker as http web services or cloud deployment).
-Abbas has strong knowledge of molecular and cell biology.
-Abbas is deeply experienced with the R programming language and given talks at Bioconductor and useR on my open source contributions.
+He has domain experience in several industries  and topics including molecular/cell biology, pharmaceutical sciences, genomics/ bionformatics, business, and technology.
+Abbas is highly skilled with the R programming language and given talks at Bioconductor and useR on his open source contributions.